-An endodontist is a specialist who focuses on performing root canals.
-While a dentist does several things, such as cleaning teeth, filling cavities, and placing sealants, endodontists do one thing to treat tooth pain.
-How do you know the difference between an endodontist and a dentist?
-The options for who to treat you depend on the type of care your teeth need.
-As noted above, endodontists have dental training, but they focus on internal dental problems.

-Therefore, if you need cleanings, regular check-ups, or need treatments for the outside of your teeth, your dentist is likely to be the best option for your care.
+An endodontist is a specialist who focuses on performing root canals, while a dentist does several things, such as cleaning teeth, filling cavities, and placing sealants.
+So how do you know the difference between an endodontist and a dentist?
+It all depends on the type of care your teeth need.
+Endodontists have dental training, but they focus on internal dental problems.
+If you need cleanings, regular check-ups, or treatments for the outside of your teeth, your dentist is likely to be the best option for your care.

-According to the AAE, while all endodontists are dentists, less than three percent of dentists are endodontists.
-While general dentists can provide patients with a variety of invaluable treatments to help preserve the health and beauty of their smiles, in some cases, it is best for patients to see a specialist, such as an endodontist.
+According to the American Association of Endodontists (AAE), while all endodontists are dentists, less than three percent of dentists are endodontists.
+General dentists can provide patients with a variety of invaluable treatments to help preserve the health and beauty of their smiles, but in some cases, it's best for patients to see a specialist like an endodontist.
 The endodontist will collect all the information you need and refer you to a general dentist if necessary.
 For example, your endodontist may focus on saving your tooth while a general dentist cares about your brushing and flossing habits.

-Therefore, it is essential to understand the differences between dentists and endodontists to make the best decision for your needs.
-Your general dentist will most likely refer you to an endodontist if you think you need a dental specialist for further treatment or evaluation.
-According to the American Association of Endodontists, while all endodontists are dentists, less than three percent of dentists become endodontists.
+It's important to understand the differences between dentists and endodontists to make the best decision for your needs.
+Your general dentist will most likely refer you to an endodontist if they think you need a dental specialist for further treatment or evaluation.
+Both endodontists and dentists perform procedures on your teeth to protect your oral health.
+These doctors differ in many important ways.

-Therefore, dentists can refer a patient to an endodontist when they are unable to perform the necessary procedure due to their inexperience or lack of training, such as performing root canals with micro-endo equipment.Like endodontists, they practice a certain area of dental care and can receive referrals from general dentists.
+Unlike dentists, endodontists limit their practice to treating dental pulp and root canal systems.
+General dentists and endodontists are dental care professionals with some overlapping practice areas, but they treat different dental problems.
+Therefore, dentists can refer a patient to an endodontist when they are unable to perform the necessary procedure due to their inexperience or lack of training, such as performing root canals with micro-endo equipment.Like endodontists, general dentists practice a certain area of dental care and can receive referrals from other dentists.